Guidelines for the Fellowship Award

 We are also sharing key resources that can help people running capoeira social projects to better understand how to develop their work.
 This includes materials on monitoring and evaluation, how to work with vulnerable communities, how to maintain and build capoeira instruments.
 These resources are delivered through a range of mediums including video, powerpoint and online real-time calls.

 What benefits can I expect when I add my project to the changemaker’s hub?

-Marketing support to help your promote your project via our social media channels, newsletters, and website
+- Marketing support to help you promote your project via our social media channels, newsletters, and website

 What are the expectations if my project joins the hub?

-Keep us updated – To ensure that we have consistent updated information, we ask that you keep us updated on any changes to your organisation and profile, including change in focal point and location.
+- Keep us updated – To ensure that we have consistently updated information, we ask that you keep us updated on any changes to your organisation and profile.